softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 if you are going to use GitHub and want to keep your email private see [this page](https://help.github.com/en/articles/setting-your-commit-email-address).

-Can also set:
+You can also set other defaults:

 ```bash
 git config --global color.ui "auto"
 git config --global core.editor "nano -w"
 ```

 You can see what configuration parameters you have set by doing:

 ```bash
 git config -l